Acuity AI Advisory

 How do I document AI literacy compliance for the AI Office?

-Ireland's AI Office of Ireland will be operational from August 1, 2026, and has powers to inspect compliance, request documentation, and impose penalties of up to €35 million or 3% of global annual turnover.
+Ireland's AI Office of Ireland will be operational from August 1, 2026, coordinating 15 sectoral competent authorities with powers to inspect compliance and request documentation — and supervision of the AI literacy obligation itself begins on 2 August 2026.
+The EU AI Act's general non-compliance penalty ceiling is €15 million or 3% of worldwide annual turnover.
 Documentation of AI literacy compliance should include: a role inventory with AI touchpoints identified, a risk assessment for each AI-enabled function, a record of training delivered and to whom, and evidence of how your programme was designed to be proportionate.
 Acuity's programme produces all of this documentation as a deliverable.

 Free download